trustwallet/developer/assets/add_new_asset.md

 [Trust Wallet](https://trustwallet.com) uses token logos from this source, alongside a number of [other projects](#used-in-projects).

 The repository contains token info from several blockchains, info on dApps, staking validators, etc.
-For every token a logo and optional additional information is available (such data not available on-chain).
+For every token a logo and optional additional information is available (such data is not available on-chain).

 Such a large collection can be maintained only through a community effort, so _contributions are welcome_, primarily from token projects.